 Once the bacteria settle in, they wreak havoc and can cause a laundry list of UTI symptoms that include:

-- Lower back pain, a sign of worsening infection
+- Middle back pain, a possible sign of kidney inflammation.

 How does the urinary system work?